0xPolygon/polygon-docs/docs/pos/architecture/bor/consensus.md

 ### Resolving forks

-While the above mechanism adds to the robustness of chain to a certain extent, it introduces the possibility of forks.
+While the above mechanism adds to the robustness of the chain to a certain extent, it introduces the possibility of forks.
 It could actually be possible that C produced a block, but there was a larger than expected delay in propagation and hence D also produced a block, so that leads to at least 2 forks.

 The resolution is simple - choose the chain with higher difficulty.
 But then the question is how do we define difficulty of a block in our setup?